chelnak/vRAAPIClient/README.md

 #Welcome to vRAAPIClient

-A python wrapper for the vRealize Automation REST API
+vRAAPIClient is a python wrapper for the vRealize Automation REST API.
+It currently supports:

 * Catalog Service Consumer API client: Request and view resources
 * Reservation Service API client: Create and view reservations